JDR-Poly/Website/README.md

 1. Create a postgresql database
 2. Clone the project
 3. Run `npm install` in the project folder (you need to have nodejs and npm installed)
+4. (Optional) Change .env to change url and port
-4. Create a .env file and fill these information :
+5. Create a .env.local and fill these informations
 ```
 DB_IP=
 DB_PORT=